master of education program

 Asynchronous & Online

 All course-work occurs online without the requirement to travel to any location during the program.
 Seminar dialogues are asynchronous taking place over two-week periods.
 Self-directed adult learners participate as best suits their personal schedules.
-In many ways, exploring classmates’ reflections while having unfettered space to contemplate one’s own responses makes for deeper learning opportunities.
+In many ways, exploring classmates’ reflections while having thought-space to contemplate one’s own responses makes for deeper learning opportunities.

 Non-linear Model